suensummit/erjsTesting/README.md

 ER SaaS End-to-End Test
 ===

-Welcome to Etu Recommander/Insight!
-This document will show you how to use `python + selenium + phantomjs` to simulating user behavior and verify the whole software functionality.
+Welcome to [Etu Recommander SaaS](http://54.169.252.99/admin/_dashboard.html)!
+This document will help you to use `python + selenium + phantomjs` simulating the user's behavior and verify the whole software functionality step-by-step.
+---

+# Environment Setup

-- ## Enviorment Setup
+- ## Local (OSX)

 	- python
 	```